ktrizzo/photorch-app/README.md

 - Interactive and Visual
 - Real-time fitting feedback
 - Plotly-based visualization of fit quality
-- View RMSE, R², and residuals for model evaluation
+- View error metrics for model evaluation

 ## 🧪 Who is it for?